mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     1. A ServerChannel is created when bind() is called
     1. A new Channel is created by the ServerChannel when a connection is accepted

-* Suppose your server is processing a client request that requires it to act as a client to a third system
-    * In such cases you’ll need to bootstrap a client Channel from a ServerChannel
-* You could create a new Bootstrap, but this is not the most efficient solution, as it would require you to define another EventLoop for the new client Channel
-    * This would produce additional threads, necessitating context switching when exchanging data between the accepted Channel and the client Channel
-    * A better solution is to share the EventLoop of the accepted Channel by passing it to the group() method of the Bootstrap
-        * Because all Channels assigned to an EventLoop use the same thread, this avoids the extra thread creation and related context-switching mentioned previously
-* how can you do this if you can set only one ChannelHandler during the bootstrapping process?
-    * Netty supplies a special subclass of ChannelInboundHandlerAdapter
-    * provides an easy way to add multiple ChannelHandlers to a ChannelPipeline
-    * You simply provide your implementation of ChannelInitializer to the bootstrap, and once the Channel is registered with its EventLoop your version of initChannel() is called
-    * After the method returns, the ChannelInitializer instance removes itself from the ChannelPipeline
-* Shutdown
-    * you need to shut down the EventLoopGroup, which will handle any pending events and tasks and subsequently release all active threads
-        * This is a matter of calling EventLoopGroup.shutdownGracefully()
-            * This call will return a Future, which is notified when the shutdown completes
-            * Note that shutdownGracefully() is also an asynchronous operation, so you’ll need to either block until it completes or register a listener with the returned Future to be notified of completion

 ## Exception handling
 * if an exception is thrown during processing of an inbound event, it will start to flow through the ChannelPipeline starting at the point in the ChannelInboundHandler where it was triggered